OpenBankProject/API-Manager/README.md

     }
 }
 ```

+Changes to this file will not be overwritten on updates.
+The settings there can override anything specified in `apimanager/apimanager/settings.py`.

 The application's authentication is API-driven.
 However, to make use of Django's authentication framework and sessions, there is a minimal requirement of a database.
 Per default, sqlite is used, but you can configure any Django-supported backend you want.
 Please lookup the appropriate documentation.